-Once the Office of Graduate Admissions application is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies The program advisor for composition will contact applicants selected for interview.
+Once the application in the Office of Admissions is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies.
+The program advisor for composition will contact applicants selected for an interview.

 Each degree program has specific audition requirements.
 Acceptance into an area of study is exclusive to that area, and a separate application and audition are required for each area.
 Due to the intensive and individualized nature of a graduate program in music, admission in specific areas will be limited.